Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Non-asymptotic bounds for small values of .

 In particular,

 \end{theorem}

-\begin{MORproof} It suffices to consider suboptimal arms $a$.
-As in the proof of Theorem~\ref{th:asympt}, we consider a modified bandit problem $\nu'$ with $\nu'_k = \nu_k$ for all $k \ne a$ and $\nu'_a \in \mathcal{D}$ such that $\mu'_a > \mu^\star$, if such a distribution $\nu'_a$ exists (otherwise, the first claimed lower bounds equals $-\infty$).
+\begin{MORproof} The definition of being smarter than the uniform strategy takes care of the lower bound for optimal arms $a$: it thus suffices to consider suboptimal arms $a$.
+As in the proof of Theorem~\ref{th:asympt}, we consider a modified bandit problem $\unu'$ with $\nu'_k = \nu_k$ for all $k \ne a$ and $\nu'_a \in \mathcal{D}$ such that $\mu'_a > \mu^\star$, if such a distribution $\nu'_a$ exists (otherwise, the first claimed lower bounds equals $-\infty$).
 From~\eqref{eq:funda}, we get

-We may assume that $\E_\nu \! \bigl[ N_a(T) \bigr]/T \leq 1/K$; otherwise, the first claimed bound holds.
-Since $a$ is the optimal arm under $\nu'$ and since the considered strategy is smarter than the uniform strategy, $\E_{\nu'} \! \bigl[ N_a(T) \bigr]/T \geq 1/K $.
+We may assume that $\E_{\unu} \! \bigl[ N_{\psi,a}(T) \bigr]/T \leq 1/K$; otherwise, the first claimed bound holds.
+Since $a$ is the optimal arm under $\unu'$ and since the considered strategy is smarter than the uniform strategy, $\E_{\unu'} \! \bigl[ N_{\psi,a}(T) \bigr]/T \geq 1/K $.
 Using that $q \mapsto \kl(p,q)$ is increasing on $[p,1]$, we thus get